Quick Answer

 Part D coverage

->Immunosuppresant drugs, anticonvulsive treatment for seizure disorders.
-Part D must also cover vaccines and exclude those covered in Part B.
+>Immunosuppressant drugs, anticonvulsive treatment for seizure disorders.
+Part D must also cover vaccines and exclude those covered in Part B. Notably, the Inflation Reduction Act capped out-of-pocket prescription drug costs for Medicare Part D enrollees at $2,000 per year starting in 2025, a major change administered by CMS under the Inflation Reduction Act.

 Factors that affect original Medicare out-of-pocket costs